linkerd/website/linkerd.io/content/blog/20221122-startup-deep-dive.md

   everything on one Node is isolated from all other Nodes.

-- Pods are composed of one or more containers, all of which are isolated from one another within the same Node using Linux `cgroup`s.
+- Pods are composed of one or more containers, all of which are isolated from one another within the same Node using Linux `cgroup`s and `namespace`s.

+- It's worth noting that Linux itself runs at the Node level.
+Pods and containers don't have distinct copies of the operating system, which is why isolation between them is such a big deal.

-This gives Kubernetes a way to orchestrate which workloads run where within the cluster, and to keep track of resource availability and consumption: workload containers are mapped to Pods, Pods are scheduled onto Nodes, and Nodes are all connected to a network.
+This multi-layer approach gives Kubernetes a way to orchestrate which workloads run where within the cluster, and to keep track of resource availability and consumption: workload containers are mapped to Pods, Pods are scheduled onto Nodes, and Nodes are all connected to a network.

 Deployments, ReplicaSets, DaemonSets, etc., are all bookkeeping mechanisms for figuring out exactly which Pods gets scheduled onto which Nodes, but the